Omar Mateen: Personal life

 In 2006, Mateen filed a petition for a name change, adding Mateen as his surname to match that of his parents.

 In April 2009, Mateen married his first wife, Sitora Alisherzoda Yusufiy, an Uzbekistan-born woman whom he met in 2008 through Myspace, a social networking site.
 They separated after four months and divorced in July 2011.

 Mateen visited Saudi Arabia for an eight-day trip in March 2011 and a ten-day trip in March 2012.
 The latter was organized by the Islamic Center at New York University.
 It included twelve New York City police officers and groups from Columbia and Yale and visited Mecca and Medina.
-Around these times, he went to the United Arab Emirates.
+Around this time, he went to the United Arab Emirates.
 FBI Director James Comey said Saudi officials helped investigate Mateen's trips.
 In June 2016, the House Intelligence Committee said that U.S. investigators "are searching for details about the Saudi Arabia trips."

-In 2011, Mateen met his second wife, Noor Zahi Salman, on an online dating site, and the two married shortly afterward in Hercules, California, on September 29, 2011.
-Before that, she was married to a Palestinian, Ahmed Abu-Rahma from June 8, 2005, to February 26, 2010, in an arranged marriage that was organized in Ramallah of the Palestinian territories.
-Salman grew up in Rodeo, California, as the eldest of four daughters to Muslim Palestinian Arab immigrants; Bassam Abdallah Salman (d.
-2015) and Ekbal Zahi, a grocery store owner.
-Her family emigrated to California from Ramallah in the 1970s.
-She graduated from John Swett High School in 2004 and attended a business college in nearby Concord, California.
+In 2011, Mateen met his second wife, Noor Zahi Salman, on an online dating site.
+The two married shortly afterward in Hercules, California on September 29, 2011.
 She moved into Mateen's Fort Pierce home in November 2012.
 By September 2013, they were living in a house in Port St. Lucie with Mateen's father and another relative.
-She reportedly left Mateen and joined relatives in Rodeo by December 2015.
-At the time of his death, Mateen had a three-year-old son with his second wife.
+She reportedly left Mateen and joined relatives in Rodeo, California by December 2015.
+At the time of his death, Mateen had a three-year-old son with Salman.

 At the time of the shooting, he lived about 100 mi from Orlando, Florida, in Fort Pierce, but received mail at his parents' home in nearby Port St. Lucie.
 According to Florida Department of Law Enforcement records, he had no criminal record in Florida.